How to Practice Gratitude on Social Media—and How Not To

 1. Track Three Good Things on Your Smartphone

 Build your gratitude habit by tracking three good things that happened to you each week.
-Track these good things on your phone so that you can keep adding to the list.
-Set a reminder in your calendar so you wont forget and choose a time when you’ll have at least a few minutes.
+Track these good things on your phone or in a gratitude journal so that you can keep adding to the list.
+Set a reminder in your calendar so you won't forget and choose a time when you’ll have at least a few minutes.
 Maybe you’d like to do this in the evening or maybe you prefer to do it first thing in the morning.
 What matters is that you choose a time that works for you and that you are likely to stick to.
 After doing this for a month, look back on all the things you wrote to give yourself a little positivity boost.

 2. Create a Gratitude Collection of Images

 To add variety to your gratitude practice, instead of writing about things you're grateful for, you can create gratitude collections.
 There are tons of images and image collecting apps online.
 Use one of these online tools to collect images of people, places, or things that you’re grateful for.
 These can be photos that you took, gratitude drawings you made, or images you found online.
 Every week, add new images to your collection.
 That way, you’ll get a gratitude boost from seeing all the other images you collected and continue to grow your collection.